-Delta State University is located in Cleveland, Mississippi in the heart of the state's Delta region.
+Delta State University is located in Cleveland, Mississippi in the heart of our state's delta region.
 Founded in 1924 as Delta State Teacher's College, the University now provides a comprehensive undergraduate and graduate curriculum to more than 3,500 students representing all 50 States and more than 20 countries.